peteroupc/peteroupc.github.io/morealg.md

 5. Run the **algorithm for exp(&minus;_k_/1)** (described in "Bernoulli Factory Algorithms"), then **sample from the number _f_** (e.g., call **SampleGeometricBag** on _f_ if _f_ is implemented as a uniform PSRN).
 If any of these calls returns 0, go to step 4.
 6. With probability 1/2, accept _f_.
 If _f_ is accepted this way, set _f_'s integer part to _k_, then optionally fill _f_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then set _f_'s sign to negative with probability 1/2 and non-negative otherwise, then return _f_.
 7. Run the **algorithm for exp(&minus;_k_/1)** and **sample from the number _f_** (e.g., call **SampleGeometricBag** on _f_ if _f_ is implemented as a uniform PSRN).
 If both calls return 1, go to step 3.
 Otherwise, go to step 6.

+<a id=Requests></a>
+## Requests

+We would like to see new implementations of the following:

+- Algorithms that implement **InShape** for specific curves and surfaces.
+Recall that **InShape** determines whether a box lies inside, outside, or partly inside or outside a given curve or surface.
+- Descriptions of new arbitrary-precision algorithms that use the skeleton given in the section "Building an Arbitrary-Precision Sampler".

 <a id=Notes></a>
 ## Notes